St. Ignace, Michigan: Ferry services

-Two ferry companies (Shepler's Ferry and Star Line Ferry) operate out of Saint Ignace, connecting tourists and commuters to Mackinac Island.
+Two ferry companies (Shepler's Ferry and the Arnold Transit Company) operate out of Saint Ignace, connecting tourists and commuters to Mackinac Island.

 Airports

 The nearest airports with scheduled passenger service are in Chippewa County International Airport in Kinross (northeast of St. Ignace, adjacent to I-75) and Pellston Regional Airport in the Lower Peninsula.

 Bus service

 Indian Trails provides daily intercity bus service between St. Ignace and East Lansing, Michigan, between St. Ignace and Bay City, Michigan, and between St. Ignace and Ironwood, Michigan.